The Modern Taylor Method Solver of ODEs:

 The Taylor Center

-Keywords: ODE Solver, Taylor Solver, Taylor Method, Taylor Series, Numeric Integration, High Accuracy, Ultimate Accuracy, Finite Step, Dynamic Graphics, 3D Stereo, 3D Cursor, Trajectories, Interactive environment, Windows, Linux.
+Keywords: ODE Solver, Taylor Solver, Taylor Method, Taylor Series, Power Series Method, Differential Transform Method, Adjoint equations, Numeric Integration, High Accuracy, Ultimate Accuracy, Finite Step, Dynamic Graphics, 3D Stereo, 3D Cursor, Trajectories, Interactive environment, Windows, Linux.

-To download the (32-bit) Demo for Windows click here, then download and unzip the file ("Save", don't "Open" it in your browser).
-Unzip and keep it in an empty folder, TCenter.exe being the only executable to run.
+To download the Demo for Windows click here, then download the file: Save, rather than Open it in your browser.
+Unzip it entirely (right click choosing Extract all) and keep it in an empty folder, TCenter.exe being the only executable to run.
 Preserve these files and sub-folders structure (in order that the program work properly).
 See a short guide navigating you through the DEMO.
 You can also download the full User Manual (in MS Word doc format), or the articles (in pdf) published in the Proceedings CSC 2005 , DMS 2007 , and in CODEE Journal, September 2012.

 From the algorithmic point of view, this software parses the right hand sides of the ODEs and auxiliary equations, and compiles them into a sequence of pseudo instructions of Automatic Differentiation.
-Then the programmatic emulator of those instructions runs them performing the evaluation of the derivatives and integration of the Initial Value Problem.
+Then the programmatic emulator of those instructions runs them evaluating the derivatives and integrating the Initial Value Problem.

-To make inquires, please contact Alexander Gofen at firstname.lastname@example.org .
+To make inquiries, please contact Alexander Gofen at firstname.lastname@example.org .